 With summer in full swing, all I can think about these days is getting my hands on a light, fruity summertime sangria.
 Sangria is usually synonymous with warm nights on the patio and festive backyard gatherings, and it’s easy to see why.
 Not only is it super easy to make but it serves a large crowd and it’s nearly impossible to mess up.

-Now that peaches have started hitting the grocery store shelves, I was inspired to give my rather traditional sangria recipe an overhaul.
-I lightened things up by swapping out the red wine for white, then I added just a hint of honey and basil and topped it all off with a dash of kombucha for bubbles.
+Now that peaches have started hitting the grocery store shelves, I was inspired to give my grandmother’s traditional sangria recipe an overhaul.
+Usually made with red wine, apples and oranges, I lightened up my favorite sangria by swapping out the red wine for white, then I added just a hint of honey and basil and topped it all off with a dash of kombucha for bubbles.

 Summery Peach Kombucha Sangria

-I let it sit in the refrigerator overnight to really bring out the fruit flavor and to let the peaches absorb some of the wine (because, let’s be honest, eating the fruit is the best part).
+Unlike most cocktails, it’s best to make sangria ahead of time and let it sit for a few hours to really bring out the different flavors.
+I typically let mine sit in the refrigerator overnight to infuse as much fruit flavor as I can and to give the peaches time to absorb some of the wine (because, let’s be honest, eating the fruit is the best part).

 Peach Kombucha Sangria Recipe

 - 3 sprigs basil

 - Cut the peaches into wedges and remove the basil leaves from the stems.